prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part2.md

-# Major Project - Persona Research
+# Major Project: Persona Research (group work)

 ## Introduction

-We conduct persona (user) research to understand user behaviors, needs, and motivations through observation techniques, task analysis, and other feedback methodologies to: Produce measurable and actionable results.
+We conduct user research to understand user behaviors, needs, and motivations through observation techniques, task analysis, and other feedback methodologies to produce measurable and actionable results.
+The data from user research is analysed and patterns are discovered that help identify personas.
+This methodology helps narrow down a large number of users in a few, manageable personas that make it easier to design for.

-For this assignment, you will get together with 3-4 students working on the same project to conduct persona (user) research.
+For this assignment, you will continue to work with your group to interview people representing the target market of your product, analyze the data and identify one primary and one secondary persona.

 ## The Goal of Persona (user) Research

-As you conduct your personal research you should aim to answer:
+As you conduct your persona research you should aim to answer:

 - **WHO** are you designing for?
 - **WHAT** are their goals?